 Please follow this instruction to download music metadata from the Internet or retrieve tags and artworks from paths:

-1. Select tags which you would like to update and empty cells to fill them up with tags.
+1. Select tags that you would like to update and empty cells to fill them up with tags.

 2. Press ⌘D keys or choose Edit > Load Tags > Advanced in the application menu.